bjornBES/OS/README.md

 # OS
-this is not an OperatingSystem but just an test for me to code with more moveing code at ones eg 2 compilers, a musik player a file system and more
+this is not an OperatingSystem but just an test for me to code with more moveing code at ones eg 2 compilers, a music player a file system and with more on the way